 Second, and this is maybe not so obvious, the process of counting itself is illuminating.
 Reading strike report after strike report can help you develop a rough sense of what the norms are for conflicts, something which is hard to come by if you are not yourself involved in activism on the ground.
 At the very least, you develop a feel for the norms of reporting a conflict.
 Thus, for example, I have noticed that coverage of public bus strikes in Chinese state media tends to take the following form: ‘Today, many people waited for their buses for hours but none came.
 This reporter went to the bus station to investigate.
 Drivers were standing around.
 They had several important complaints.
 When asked about the issue, the transportation bureau said that they were putting together a team to investigate….’
 Then, when you read something that deviates from the expected story arc, it makes you take notice.
 You know that it is an outlier—and you wonder what has changed.

 Counting contention has yielded useful findings in other labour contexts.
-For example, sociologist of the size and frequency of strikes in France from approximately the mid-nineteenth to mid-twentieth centuries draws together national politics and shop floor dynamics in an illuminating manner. under Yeltsin and Putin similarly documents fascinating interactions between workers and elite actors in a hybrid regime.
+For example, sociologist Beverly Silver’s Forces of Labor, which describes how worker militancy chases particular industries around the globe, continues to be a touchstone for many scholars (and has been translated into Chinese, winning it a new circle of readers there).
+Edward Shorter and Charles Tilly’s examination of the size and frequency of strikes in France from approximately the mid-nineteenth to mid-twentieth centuries draws together national politics and shop floor dynamics in an illuminating manner.
+Graeme Robertson’s study of Russian labour protests under Yeltsin and Putin similarly documents fascinating interactions between workers and elite actors in a hybrid regime.
 Works like these do not rely on perfect data (Silver’s World Labor Group dataset uses articles from The New York Times and The Times of London to cover unrest the world over), but they are nonetheless revealing.
 There is no reason this work should not be extended to the world’s second largest economy and largest working class.
 However, any quantitative approach to China must be balanced by extra close attention to the data problems and ethical issues involved in how we go about gathering and using numbers.
-I turn to these next., which describes how worker militancy chases particular industries around the globe, continues to be a touchstone for many scholars (and has been translated into Chinese, winning it a new circle of readers there).
+I turn to these next.

 Other problems relate to more subtle issues of bias.
 Although a surprising amount of information is reported from poorer and more remote parts of the country, more data will always be available for a place like Guangdong than Gansu.
 Guangdong, in particular, is home to a relatively open press (especially the Southern Media Group), scores of bloggers and social media gadflies, and foreign journalists—and it abuts Hong Kong.
 Whether the imbalance in reports from different places is wildly out of sync with the imbalance in actual instances of unrest is a question that is important but almost impossible to answer.
 There are also biases in terms of sources.
 Dissident media outlets are unsurprisingly better at documenting violence against workers by police or thugs, whereas state media makes sure to always describe the steps taken by officials to resolve a dispute.
 There may also be biases that manifest themselves over time, as censorship tightens and slackens, and news cycles come and go.
 Statistically, these issues can be dealt with by using only one source for all reports (so that the biases are predictable), by including fixed effects, by zeroing in on dynamics in a particular region, or by seeing what happens when all observations with more than a certain number of incidents are dropped (to ensure that the story is not just related to one of the hotspots).
 The main thing, though, is to be honest about the data’s limitations.